In today’s tech savvy world, having a website or blog is a great way to share your thoughts, business, or even ideas about what to make for dinner.

 Which hosting should you go for?

 There are thousands of companies that you could pay to host your blog.
-At the end of the day you want to choose one that offers a variety of services, included in your hosting package.
+At the end of the day, you want to choose one that offers a variety of services, included in your hosting package.
 There are coupons for cheap web hosting to help defer the cost of starting your blog, as well.
-Find one that will help you with SEO, has blogging features, and monetizing capabilities.

 Make sure that your posts are free of poor grammar, missing punctuation, and spelling errors.
 Word counters tools are great for making sure that you don’t use a word too often and help you identify keywords for your site.